Effectualness/COP4520-HW/README.md

 This repository serves to hold all homework assignments for COP4520: Concepts of Parallel and Distributed Processing.
-For more imformation on each assignment, please refer to the README files in each directory.
+For more information on each assignment, please refer to the README files in each directory.